-Indeed, the key attribute of a pyramid scheme is right there: the product being sold has no value aside from the demand-generated one, just like Twitter stocks.
+Indeed, the key attribute of a pyramid scheme is right there: the product being sold has no value aside from the demand-generated one, just like Twitter stocks (it’s a joke).
 Should we blame Bitcoin for that?
-I don't think so.
+I don’t think so.

 I think that what Coinbase (and similar traders like CoinMama or CEX.io) are doing is definitely a pyramid and must be stopped by the government, sooner rather than later.

 Imagine, I start a company tomorrow.
 I call it YegorBase.
 It will buy and sell YegorCoins, which I will also create.
 The price will be $100 a piece.
 Some of you may buy that, especially because it will be possible to sell them the next day, when the price will be $101.
 Initially I will create some fuss to promote the product and the trading will begin.
 I will make my commission.